Skip to content

 }

-Note: Note: Replace us-east-1 with the AWS Region that this notification is for.
-Replace ACCOUNT_ID with your account ID.
-Replace TOPIC_NAME with the SNS topic name.
-Replace ALARM_NAME with the alarm name:
+Note: Replace us-east-1 with the AWS Region that the notification is for, ACCOUNT_ID with your AWS account ID, and TOPIC_NAME with the SNS topic name.

 "Effect": "Allow",